Guillerbr/Tupan/Readme.md

      Add the you private key to the .env file at SENDGRID_API_KEY.

+## Use Alphavantage Api cotations service
+     Provider of free APIs for realtime and historical data on stocks, forex (FX), and digital/crypto currencies.
+     Create your alphavantage account,customize your private API key.
+     Add the you private key to the .env file.

 ## Use E-mail token
      Use email verification token for password re-registration.
      Use email verification token 2fa login or other verification.